 Before we discuss multilingual countries, it’s worth establishing that we’re talking about most countries in the world.
 Many of us who grew up in a monolingual country assume learning a second language is an adventurous journey that transgresses the boundaries of our culture, but for many people around the world, the use of a second or even a third language is simply part of normal, everyday life.

 Here are some of the most multilingual countries in the world.
-Our criteria are not limited to the simple quantity of languages spoken, otherwise the USA, where over 400 languages are spoken, would have made it.
-Instead, we’ve considered countries where multilingualism is woven into the very fabric of society, where it’s perfectly normal to have to switch languages when you travel from one city to another.
+Our criteria are not limited to the simple quantity of languages spoken, because otherwise the US, where over 350 languages are spoken, would have made it.
+Instead, we’ve considered countries where multilingualism is woven into the very fabric of society, where it’s perfectly common to have to switch languages when you travel from one city to another.

 Let’s start with Europe.
 This list could include Switzerland (four official languages) or Belgium (three official languages), but, like most multilingual countries on the continent, they contain many monolingual speakers in somewhat segregated communities.
 Luxembourg, however, can pride itself on being the exception.
 A tiny principality in the heart of Europe, Luxembourg has three official languages: French, German and Luxembourgish.
 It sounds quite modest, but they are all included in the educational system and in official documents.
 Most native citizens speak all three languages fluently, so we can aptly say it is a truly trilingual society — a rarity and a wonder.